th3architect/lxc-hive/README.md

-# LXD Hive: Manage LXC instances with Capistrano 3
+# LXD Hive: VM or server as a HIVE for lots of linux containers

-This is a Capistrano 3 based tool to control and provision Linux Containers.
-The project tries to make it easy to enjoy the fantastic speed of LXD.
-With the help of this project, you can spin up and switch containers in a second.You may need to be familiar with Capistrano.
+This is a Capistrano 3 based tool to control and provision Linux Containers nested in a vagrant-managed virtualbox VM.
+The idea is that managing containers instead of VMs is way **faster**.
+After taking some time to create the environment, everything that follows takes about a second.

-## Progress

-The project is current not complete.

 ## Features